KDlamini/KDlamini/README.md

 <hr>
 &nbsp;

-- 🔭 I’m interested in AI, machine learning and contributing to open source.
+- 🔭 I’m interested in AI, blockchain and contributing to open source.
 I love innovation an I hope to invent something that will revolutionize the world on the level of Elon Mask's Tesla and SpaceX.
 - 🌱 I love a challenge and growth.
 I'm an INTJ; which means that i'm very logically minded, intuitive, analytical and with excellent problem solving skills.
 I am very principled when it comes to morality and ethics.
 - 👯 Through Microverse, I'v learned to love collaboration; which we practiced through remote pair programming.
 I found working in teams and solving challenges in groups to be very productive and insightful.

 ## About myself

   Apart from my passion for web development:
   - I love movies :movie_camera:.
-Specifically the marvel cinematic universe.
+Specifically the Marvel Cinematic Universe (MCU).
 To take my mind off things I usually watch YouTube movie reviews, reactions, comics talk, upcoming movies and I'ld like to think I'm a movie critic myself.:smirk:
-  - I spend some of my time building worlds in my mind, generating ideas and occasionally debating with myself about current issues :laughing:... what?...
+  - I spend some of my time building worlds in my mind, generating ideas and occasionally debating with myself about current issues :laughing:... what?
 My mind works like a giant computer I can't help it :see_no_evil:
-  - My friends say I'm very intellectual, a perfectionist and a over achiever.
+  - My friends say that I'm very intellectual, a perfectionist and an over-achiever.
   - I'ld love to travel and explore the world in the near future.
 Especially attending tech events and innovative exhibitions all around the world.
   - I play tennis :tennis:, and I love extreme sports like snowboarding :snowboarder:, skiing :ski:, surfing :surfer:, cycling :bicyclist:, sky diving, bungee jumping, and hiking.
 I'm also a big fan of the Olympics, especially athletics.